JulieW23/GradApp/deliverables/iteration-02.review.md

 # YOUR PRODUCT/TEAM NAME

-## Iteration XX - Review & Retrospect
+## Iteration 02 - Review & Retrospect

- * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
+ * When: November 14th, 2016, 2:00pm
- * Where: PHYSICAL LOCATION AND/OR ONLINE
+ * Where: BA2270

 ## Process - Reflection

-(Optional) Short introduction

 Decisions turned out well:

- * List a few (2-5) decisions, from most to least important.
- * Support your argument (that a decisions was successful) by referring/linking to process artifact(s).
+ * Finalizing the user enrollment process (dividing responsibilities between administrator, parent, and teacher users)
+   * Choosing to include an administrator role with specific, limited responsibilities
+     * this was something that we had a lot of difficulty figuring out because so many possible arrangements exist with different benefits and drawbacks
+     * we had a number of factors to consider, including privacy, usability, time spent by users
+     * see user workflow diagram: https://www.gliffy.com/go/publish/11406769
+ * Adding an administrator web interface

 Decisions did not turn out as well as you hoped: